 By appealing to residents and builders in the town, we want to raise awareness to the drop in the number of Swifts and give advice on how to halt the decline.
 You can help by installing a nest box, leaving a hole under your roof tiles or by installing a Swift brick in any new build.
 Ideally the boxes should be on a north facing wall, 5 metres high, with no trees or wires to hinder access.
 Visit the swift conservation web site to find out more about providing a nest site for these remarkable birds http://swiftconservation.org

 Give us a call if you would like some advice on installing a nest box or if you are renewing your roof and would like to preserve an existing nest or encourage a new one.

-Please read the ‘Article’ page to understand why and how you can help and read the ‘Latest News’ page to see what we’ve been up to over the summer.
+Please read our message below and read the ‘Latest News’ page to see what we’ve been up to over recent months.
 Also check out the ‘Identification’ page to see the difference between Swifts, Swallows and House Martins.

 Alan and Christine Collett